hsec-1/cybersecurity-portfolio/Coursework/google-cert-reports.md

 *What factors contributed to the information leak?*

-Promotional materials were stored in the folder along with sensitive information.
+Promotional materials designed for external sharing were stored in the folder along with sensitive information.
 This created unnecessary access to private data.
 This failure mode should not be possible with a properly structured file system where confidential data is separated from non-confidential data.

 ### Review